maadii/IranianValidators/README.md

 - Validate Iranian national ID codes based on the official checksum algorithm
 - Validate Iranian bank card numbers using the Luhn algorithm
 - Validate Iranian mobile numbers and identify operators
+- Validate Iranian IBAN numbers (IR) with checksum and bank validation
-- Identify the issuing bank of a card by its BIN (first 6 digits)
+- Identify the issuing bank from card BIN (first 6 digits) or IBAN
-- Support for 15+ major Iranian banks
+- Support for 40+ Iranian banks and financial institutions
 - Support for all Iranian mobile operators (همراه اول، ایرانسل، رایتل و...)
 - Multilingual information (Persian and English)
 - Clean, readable API and extensible model structure